 The RXCn, TXCn, and UDREn flags and corresponding interrupts in USART in MSPIM mode are identical in function to the normal USART operation.
 However, the receiver error status flags (FE, DOR, and PE) are not in use and is always read as zero.

-The disabling of the transmitter or receiver in USART in MSPIM mode is identical in function to the normal USART operation.
+Disabling the Transmitter or Receiver The disabling of the transmitter or receiver in USART in MSPIM mode is identical in function to the normal USART operation.